 A person with special needs may be any age.
 Most are identified through their home-care agency.
 Some contact the Office of Emergency Management directly.
-A two-page Special Needs Application form (also available in Espanol) must be completely filled out by the person in need or their caretaker, and submitted to Emergency Management.
-Once received, it is processed for review by the Lake County Health Department for the monthly Special Needs Review Team meeting.
+An online portal is available for submitting a Special Needs Application.
+If preferred, a two-page Special Needs Application form (Available in Español) must be completely filled out by the person in need or their caretaker, and submitted to Emergency Management.
+Once received, it is processed for review by the Lake County Health Department.
 Based on the information provided on the form, the Medical Director will then make one of the following assignments in the event of an evacuation:

 - Special Needs Shelter – The majority of persons assigned to a Special Needs Shelter are approved for that program because their medical condition requires them to be on required or life-sustaining medical equipment and are electrically dependent, and therefore must evacuate to a shelter where generator backup would be available in case of a loss of electricity.
 Some persons who are not electrically dependent and are not able to perform their daily routine activities without assistance are also assigned to the Special Needs Shelter.

 - Acute Care – If the Medical Director determines that a person’s medical condition is beyond the care that can be provided to them in a Special Needs Shelter, they are assigned to an Acute Care Facility such as a hospital which requires them to obtain a pre-admit order from their physician to be used only in the event of a mandatory evacuation.

 - Public Shelter – Those persons who live in a mobile or manufactured home and are not electrically dependent, and their medical condition does not require either of the above shelters, are assigned to go to a public shelter and all public shelters are wheelchair accessible.